Alicia Navarro, Arizona girl missing since 2019, has been found safe in Montana

 Navarro, who is on the autism spectrum, was 14 when she left home in September 2019, leaving a note for her mother that read “I ran away.
 I will be back, I swear.
 I’m sorry,” NewsNation reported in 2021.

 The now 18-year-old was a big gamer and was active on social media.
-Glendale police say they are still combing any online clues as to how she disappeared and whether or not someone else had a role in luring her away from home.
+Glendale police say they are still combing for any online clues as to how she disappeared and whether or not someone else had a role in her disappearance.

 “There were literally thousands of tips that would come in on this case,” Santiago said.
 “This has been going on for nearly four years now and every one of those tips, every one of those possibilities, were looked into and investigated.”

-Navarro is still with the local police in Montana, who are trying to figure out what happened and if there was any criminality on the part of someone else.
+Navarro is still with the local police in Montana, who, along with the FBI and Glendale authorities, are trying to figure out what happened and if there was any criminality on the part of someone else.
 Navarro is not facing any charges, police said.

 Santiago described her as being as happy as could be expected but overwhelmed by the situation.